cytomining/pycytominer/CONTRIBUTING.md

 See [`docs/conf.py`](docs/conf.py) for full documentation configuration.

-### Poetry
+### uv

-We use [Poetry](https://python-poetry.org/) to manage dependencies and packaging.
+We use [uv](https://docs.astral.sh/uv/) to manage dependencies, virtual environments, and packaging.
-Changes in dependencies are managed by Poetry's `pyproject.toml` file.
+Changes in dependencies are managed through `pyproject.toml` and `uv.lock`.
-Poetry installs all dependencies in a virtual environment, which is activated automatically when you run `poetry shell`.
+Run `uv sync --all-extras --group dev --group docs` to create the project virtual environment.
-Poetry also provides a `poetry run` command to run commands in the virtual environment without activating it.
+Use `uv run` to execute commands in that environment without activating it manually.
-For example, to run the test suite, you can use `poetry run pytest`.
+For example, to run the test suite, you can use `uv run pytest`.

 ### Running tests